kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 ```
 <h1 id="main-heading">Main heading</h1>
 ```
-- **class attribute** value does not need to be unique and can contain spaces.
+- **class attribute** value does not need to be unique and can contain spaces and to group elements for styling and behavior.
 ```
 <div class="box"></div>
 # type of class